getValue88/sM/README.md

 Lasts changes:

+ - Added basic item dictionary and a event to display the data.

  - Fixed an issue where images wasn't loading at first time.

- - Fixed button bar on Pc hud.
+ - Fixed button bar keydown event on Pc hud.

  - Display multiple pc boxes and switch between them.

  - Display each pkm description and stats.

- - Added dictionary for objects.(wip).
+ - Added dictionary for pkms.(wip 75 of 721).

  To do:

- - Add items dictionary and display the data.
+ - ~~Add items dictionary and display the data.~~
  - Add a shop to buy and sell things.
  - etc.

+ Any advice or contribution is welcome.